ProvenanceAnalytics/vis/README.md

 </body>
 </html>
 ```
 Finally we must also create our startup file.
+This startup file will run when the instance starts.
+It first turns on the Neo4j database and then turns on SPADE.
+It will then run the hello-world program.
+Then it will stop SPADE and run the parser.
+The parser will then send the new data to the Neo4j import folder so that the queries can use the parsed data to create the nodes and relationships in the graph.

 Head over to the home directory with `cd` or `cd /home/ubuntu` and create a new directory `mkdir scripts` and a new file with `nano startup.sh`.
 Now that we are in the startup file we can put these commands in it.
 Make sure to replace the password with your own.
 ```
 #!/bin/bash
 # node /home/ubuntu/server.js &